issheng4/PlaylistDataSpot/README.md

 #### Video Demo: https://youtu.be/BGrnnscAJKU

-PlaylistDataSpot is a powerful tool for Spotify users, designed to provide detailed insights into the music within their playlists.
+PlaylistDataSpot is a tool designed to provide Spotify users with detailed insights into the music within their playlists.
 With this app, you can explore the metadata and audio characteristics of each track in your Spotify playlists and even discover what's inside public playlists found through the app's search function.

 ## Contents